This is a story of how diamonds from Kelly's grandmother with love, turned into a beautiful wedding set for Kelly and James.

 Kelly called me because she had a unique need, heading toward her wedding.
 She had two rings from her grandmother that she’d been given and wondered how to use them in her wedding set.
-I’d helped a friend of hers with her design and she wanted to see what I could do for her.
+I’d helped a friend of hers with her a wedding ring set design using a diamond from her aunt.
+Kelly wanted to see what I could do for her.

 Kelly’s grandmother had had a long and happy marriage.
 I understood Kelly’s excitement about using her grandmother’s special rings.